fbeltrao/aksjobscheduler/ReadMe.md

 ## Scenario

 Company is using a Kubernetes cluster to host a few applications.
 Cluster resource utilisation is high and team wants to avoid oversizing.
 One of the teams has new requirement to run jobs with unpredictable loads.
-In high peaks, the required compute resources will exceed what is available in the cluster.
+In high peaks, the required compute resources will exceed provisioned cluster.

 A solution to this problem is to leverage Virtual Kubelet, scheduling jobs outside the cluster in case workload would starve available resources.